 So it would appear that the formula for success is quite simple.
 Join together through FOA/ODEYEPAC and diversify the products and services we offer to our patients.
 Who knows, maybe that spells our best recipe for success in the legislated profession we all love known as Florida optometry.

 In any event, I hope and I believe the best is yet to come since we make our own luck by staying involved.
 Thanks again for a great time serving FOA over the past 10 years—it has been a blast!!!

-Kenneth W. Lawson OD
+Dr. Kenneth W. Lawson

-FOA Legislative Chair
+FOA Chairman of the Board / FOA Legislative Chair